H381 "Imperial Democracy"

 But Workers and Tenant farmers got very little out of this version.
 Workers had neither the Economic Protection from the state nor the Political Means to Protest or claim rights for themselves.
 So the question was, should imperial Japan be a democracy just for men of capital and landed property only?
 Or should society and the political process be more open and allow all men--and women!--to participate in the political process?
 Hara Kei could not agree.
 "It's too soon to abolish the property tax," he would say.
 "It's a dangerous idea.
 I cannot agree."

-In 1919, Hara helped found a think tank to study social problems and promote harmony among capital and labor called "the Harmonization Society" with state and corporate financial support.
+In 1919, Hara helped found a "think tank" to study social problems and promote harmony among capital and labor called "the Harmonization Society" with state and corporate financial support.
 He also wanted the Ministry of Agriculture and Commerce to study tenant farming issues but landlords objected so that had to be shelved.
 In 1920 he moved harshly against a strike by steelworkers.
-So it's pretty clear where his orientation was.
+So it's pretty clear where his priorities were.

-Cautiously and gradually, Seiyukai broadened scope of legal participation in national politics, and accepted controlled labor organization in the workplace.
+Cautiously and gradually, Seiyukai broadened the scope of legal participation in national politics, and accepted controlled labor organization in the workplace.
 But the bottom line was always: How will it benefit the Seiyukai?
-Universal Manhood Suffrage, though, was too radical for Hara in 1919, 1920, and even later after his death.
+Universal Manhood Suffrage, though, was too radical for Hara and his party in 1919, 1920, and even later after his death.

 2. KENSEIKAI = a more Liberal version of Imperial Democracy